nanvel/blog/2017/11/trading.md

 - When btc drop - other drop even more?
 Arbitrage?
 - lower capital when start losing
 - [Harmonic Trading Patterns](https://forextraininggroup.com/a-guide-to-harmonic-trading-patterns-in-the-currency-market/)
+- Cross-section mean reversion means that the cumulative returns of the instruments in a basket will revert to the cumulative return of the basket
+- breached support/resistence - research in the currencies markets indicated that once support/resistence are breached, prices will go further down/up for a while
+- stop hunting is a high-frequency trading that relies on triggering stop orders that typically populate round numbers near the current market price

 ## Business